irvingpop/mode_sle_signer/README.md

 1. `MODE_ACCESS_KEY` (get this from Mode settings -> Sharing & Embedding -> Embedding)
 2. `MODE_ACCESS_SECRET` (same)
 3. `MODE_TEAM` (this is your URL slug in Mode, like `https://app.mode.com/organizations/<myteam>/` )
+4. `TOKEN` (a cheap security measure in case you can't use something sophisticated like Google IAP)

 ## Building the container